mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 That is the poem.
 It’s a very beautiful one.

 The third condition is *ritual*.
-Ritual is attaining *kannō-dōkō*, which means *interacting communion of appearance and response*.
+Ritual is attaining *kannō-dōkō* (感應道交), which means *interacting communion of appearance and response*.

 Through the poem you can see this.
 Ritual is constantly painting a portrait of your life; communicating and trying to have interacting communion between you and the universe.
 Not you and something small; the universe.
 This is ritual.
 That’s why without ritual, you cannot do *anything*.